FOREX-Pound rises after UK inflation data, yuan hits 9-month low

 By Samuel Indyk and Rae Wee

-LONDON, Aug 16 (Reuters) - The pound was on track for its biggest one-day gain in almost two weeks on Wednesday after data showed British core inflation stayed strong in July, while the yuan slipped to a nine-month trough as concerns mounted about a deepening growth slowdown.
+LONDON, Aug 16 (Reuters) - The pound was on track for its biggest one-day gain in almost two weeks on Wednesday after data showed British core inflation stayed strong in July, while the yuan slipped to a nine-month trough as concerns mounted about the extent of China's slowdown.

-The yen floundered inside a key intervention zone that kept traders on guard, while the New Zealand dollar was supported after the central bank slightly pushed out when it expects to start cutting borrowing costs.
+The yen was weak, hovering in an intervention zone that last year triggered intervention, but the New Zealand dollar was supported after the central bank raised the prospect of a slight delay to when it would start to cut borrowing costs.

 Core inflation in Britain, which strips out volatile energy and food prices, remained at 6.9% in July, flat versus the June reading, and higher than expectations in a Reuters poll for a reading of 6.8%.